 Provides the UE the information to establish a secure connection (e.g. DCF address).

+Sends the request on UE data transfer via the secured user plane connection

 Sends the event reporting (if the event data collection is allowed such as Deferred MT-LR of TS 23.273 [6]) related request to UE.

 Expose the collected data to UE side data collection server/OTT server, etc.